-Mikasa is utterly devoted to Eren and blushes when Ian calls her Eren's girlfriend.
+Mikasa has been utterly devoted to Eren ever since he saved her life as a child, and blushes when Ian calls her Eren's girlfriend.
 Later on, she tearfully thanks Eren for everything he's done for her and leans forward when she thinks they are both about to die.

 Reiner teases Bertolt about confessing to Annie when they complete the mission and return home.
-Armin supported it too, since he noted Bertolt looked a lot in Annie's direction and lied that they were torturing her for information to get a rise out of Bertolt.
+Armin exploits this by bluffing that Annie being tortured for information to get a rise out of Bertolt.
 It worked.

 Though not very prevalent in the main works save for some friendly teasing, Levi and Hanji get their fair share of it in the school au spin-off (Complete with shojo bubbles.)